mivano/mindbyte.nl/_posts/2017-12-26-Created-include-indexes-using-code-first-with-Entity-Framework-Core.md

 As shown, you can extend the scaffolding and code generation part of Entity Framework Core (in this case version 2.0.1).
 If you want to add additional statements you might be able to get some inspiration from this code.
 However, be aware that most of these APIs are internal and not supposed to be called directly.
 Meaning it can change in newer versions of Entity Framework.

-You can find all the code in the (GitHub repro)[https://github.com/mivano/EFIndexInclude].
+You can find all the code in the [GitHub repro](https://github.com/mivano/EFIndexInclude).